 The optical communications system on OCSD differs from other space-based laser communication systems because the laser is hard-mounted to the spacecraft body.
 The beam is pointed by controlling the orientation of the entire spacecraft.
 This makes the laser system much more compact than anything previously flown in space.
 The attitude control system developed for these satellites includes a pair of miniature star trackers, which are cameras that measure the position of stars for navigational purposes.
 The attitude-control system of the OCSD spacecraft, using these star trackers, has demonstrated pointing with an accuracy better than 0.05 degrees, which is 20 times the precision previously demonstrated in a satellite of this size.

-The second objective of the project addresses the need for low-cost sensors that small spacecraft can use to help them maneuver and operate safely in close proximity to other spacecraft or objects in space.
-Capabilities in proximity operations will enable multiple small spacecraft to operate cooperatively in science or exploration missions, to approach another spacecraft or object in space for observation or servicing, or to connect small spacecraft together to form larger systems in space.
+The OCSD mission addresses the need for low-cost sensors that small spacecraft can use to assist in maneuvering and operating safely in close proximity to other spacecraft or objects in space.
+Capabilities in proximity operations will enable multiple small spacecraft to operate cooperatively during science or exploration missions, to approach another spacecraft or object for in-space observation or servicing, or to connect small spacecraft together to form larger systems or networks in space.

 The potential for optical communications technology will not reach its limit with OCSD; it is anticipated that relatively simple upgrades, primarily to the attitude control system, will enable download rates of 2.5 gigabits per second (Gb/s) or higher.
 This would open the possibility of using small satellites in applications, such as synthetic aperture radar or hyperspectral Earth imaging, that produce volumes of data far beyond the capacity of radio-frequency downlink systems.
 It is also possible to use these satellites as data relay nodes in low-Earth orbit; a modest constellation of small satellites has the potential to provide low- latency, high-rate communications as a service for other satellites in orbit around Earth.